pirate-makers/blog/content/posts/2018-06-26_istio-0.8.0-envoy-certmanager-lets-encrypt-for-tls/index.md

 Go to the `user` tab and create a new user, applying the above policy to it.
 Select the **Programmatic access checkbox.** On the last page you will find the Access Key and the Secret Key.
 Note them down.

 You will need to set the Secret Key in a Kubernetes Secret so the Cert-Manager can use it.
 This can be done by a single shell command using, again, kubectl :
-`kubectl -n cert-manager create secret generic prod-route53-credentials-secret --from-literal=secret-access-key=&lt;your secret key here&gt;`
+`kubectl -n cert-manager create secret generic prod-route53-credentials-secret --from-literal=secret-access-key=<your secret key here>`

 This way the key is securely usable by your K8s cluster.